 Dr. Fleming's professional contributions have been recognized through a number of awards and recognitions, including: the U.S. Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring (PAESMEM) from President Obama (2015), the Champion Award, Engineer of the Year Award from the District of Columbia Society of Professional Engineers (2014), the Centennial Career Achievement Award from the College of Engineering, Architecture & Computer Science at Howard University (2012), Howard University Faculty Senate Award for Exemplary Mentoring (2011), and Engineering Educator of the Year—Golden Torch Award, from the National Society of Black Engineers (2008).

-Dr. Fleming has been an active participant in Cal Alumni Association, and she is a member of the UC Berkeley Black Engineering and Science Alumni Club (BESSA).
-She was a speaker at the first symposium of the Black Graduate Engineering and Science Students (BGESS)’s meeting in 1987, and was the keynote speaker again at the BESSA-BGESS 50/30 Anniversary reunion in 2018.
-Most recently, she was honored as one of the trail blazers in the 150 Years of Women at Berkeley celebration.
+Dr. Fleming has been an active participant in Cal Alumni Association, and she is a member of the UC Berkeley Black Engineering and Science Alumni Club (BESAC).
+She was a speaker at the first symposium of the Black Graduate Engineering and Science Students (BGESS)’s meeting in 1987, and was a featured program speaker at the BESAC-BGESS 50/30 Anniversary reunion in 2018.
+Most recently, she was honored as one of the trail blazers in the 150 Years of Women (https://150w.berkeley.edu/lorraine-fleming) at Berkeley celebration.